-Our friends at Google Trends tried to identify local preferences on Super Bowl food recipes based on search traffic by state.
-Specifically, they created a a 50-state map identifying "relatively uniquely searched Super Bowl recipes by state" for the past week.
+In 2018, our friends at Google Trends tried to identify local preferences on Super Bowl food recipes based on search traffic by state.
+Specifically, they created a a 50-state map identifying "relatively uniquely searched Super Bowl recipes by state".

-A number of right-thinking states have chili atop their list.
+A number of right-thinking states had chili atop their list.
 A couple of Georgia's neighbors were tagged for their interest in jalapeno poppers.
-But the entry for Georgia has us scratching our heads.
+But the entry for Georgia had us scratching our heads.

 Ham Bologna Turkey Sub.